nombrekeff/cardboard-js/README.md

 Welcome to Cardboard.
 A very simple, yet powerful reactive framework, to create web applications without the need to write any **HTML**.
 You don't need to build, use JSX, or compile.
 It works out of the box, and it's plain JS.

-NOTE: There's also a server-side version of **Cardboard** I've written, called [**Hobo**](https://github.com/nombrekeff/hobo-js) in case you need to generate HTML as a string on the server.
-I'm planning to make Cardboard work server-side as well in v2.0.0.
-So you can look forward to that!

-> **!NOTE!**: Cardboard is in early development, so use it with caution!
-Any help is appreciated!
+> **!NOTE!**: Cardboard is in early development, so use it with caution.
+You can check the project for a vision of what's coming for v1.0.0 - help is much appreciated!

 ```ts